 The Fraud, Waste and Abuse (FWA) training is required for all proposals.
-FWA training provides information on what represents FWA in the SBIR/STTR Programs, the most common mistakes leading to FWA, as well as the penalties and ways to prevent FWA.
-This training material must be thoroughly reviewed once per year.
+The training provides information regarding what constitutes FWA in the SBIR/STTR Programs, the most common mistakes leading to FWA, as well as penalties for and ways to prevent FWA.
+This training material can be found in the Volume 6 section of the proposal submission module in DSIP and must be thoroughly reviewed once per year.
 Plan ahead and leave ample time to complete this training based on the proposal submission deadline.
+FWA training must be completed by one DSIP firm user with read/write access (Proposal Owner, Corporate Official or Firm Admin) on behalf of the firm.